Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 Hjalvir shouted a bracing warning.
 Ljörn gripped the side of the ship and braced himself, but was surprised when the ship only bumped upwards by the slight slope of the shore.

 Ljörn turned around to see the land again.
 It was only then that he noticed the dark silhouette wasn’t a rock at all.
 It was a lonely hall with a tarf roof, blending amongst nature’s green.
-From the lack of light, Ljörn could tell that the hearthfire was out.
+From a faint light coming from thin slits in the house walls (those are the windows), Ljörn could tell that the hearthfire was being maintained.
 It was at least twice the length of a longhouse, yet not enough for all of Hjalvir’s company, although it would do for the crew.
 A small wooden extension was built on the roof, which was almost certainly the chimney.

 Hjalvir was the first to set foot upon the wet sand, his boots sinking into the beach water as it soiled and washed them with every wave.
 Ljörn watched the would-be chieftain stumble forward, chuckling at the sight of such a wild land.
 "Agmundaland!" he proclaimed.
 "I, have come!"